 - The programming language(s) required

-Remember that this kind of information is just to build the get-to-know your candidates, but not the deciding factors for you to know whether you should hire them.
+Remember that this kind of information is just to build the get-to-know your candidates, but not the deciding factor for you to know whether you should hire them.
 Instead, it is recommended that the recruiter test their capabilities directly and look through the actual products of their previous work.

 Before the face-to-face interaction, the candidate’s portfolios serve as a basis for understanding and it could help you build the bespoke questions to use during the recruitment process.